 Like all the Delta modules, Module One is estimated by Cambridge English to require 200 hours of study time.
 Remember, however,that this can only be an estimate as it depends on factors such as how fast you read, how wide your previous experience of EFL has been, and so on.
 Many of our candidates have suggested that it takes considerably longer.
 Our courses are fully flexible and can be adapted to your needs and other commitments.
 Once you have enrolled you will have access to all the course materials for a period of two years.
 It is up to you to decide how quickly you wish to complete.

 When enrolling and deciding which exam session you want to aim for, you should however be realistic about how much time you have to spend studying each week.
 For example, if you start in January and want to take the exam in June, you would need to devote at least 10-12 hours a week to studying.
-If you aimed at the following December, it would be 4-6.
+If you didn't have that much time per week, ypu'd need to start earlier.
 We find that most people choose to do the course over 8-12 months, though we have had successful candidates who have completed in four, and others who have taken longer.

 What's in the course?